How to Use a Deed in Lieu of Foreclosure to Sign Over Your Home

 - Credit Scores: Deed in lieu of foreclosure damages your credit.
 But you might not have other options, and if you’re going to miss monthly payments and eventually default anyway, that might not matter.

 - New Housing: With DIL, you must move out of your home.
 Once the bank takes possession of the property, you’ll need to find somewhere else to live.

 - Limited Relief: DIL is just an agreement between you and your primary mortgage lender.
 If you owe money to others (for a second mortgage, HOA expenses, taxes, and so on), you’ll still owe that money.

 - Alternatives: In some cases, a short sale is a better option than DIL.
 With a short sale, you still might be able to get any deficiency waived (again, read through the agreements with a local attorney), and you might do less damage to your credit.
 Also, loan modifications might offer a less-drastic solution, and see if refinancing is still an option.

 Steps in the Deed in Lieu of Foreclosure Process

 To get a mortgage release, you need to work with your lender.
 Every lender has different requirements, so call and ask about the process.
-Let them know you’re unable to make your payments and be sure to discuss all of the alternatives (such as loan modification, short sale, government programs like HARP 2.0, and so on).
+Let them know you’re unable to make your payments and be sure to discuss all of the alternatives (such as loan modification or a short sale).

 - Contact your lender, explain your situation, and ask to begin the DIL process.
 You may need to fill out an application and gather financial details about your budget and payments.

 - Provide documents that show your income, monthly expenses, and bank account balances.
 Your lender needs to understand that you’re facing an impossible hardship and that there’s no way you’re going to be able to pay.